wiledal/color-picker-prototype/README.md

 A color picker prototype, based on React, SCSS-modules, boxed up in a Next.js 13 (app router) package.

 My first approach would be to build this with Tailwind, but the requirements stated CSS or CSS-in-JS.
-Since CSS-in-JS is the work of sadists, I went with SCSS-modules, which is the next best thing.
+Since CSS-in-JS is the work of sadists, I went with SCSS-modules.

 ### Features:
 - 💅 Pick a color